Bonnie Wright: Modelling

 In 2011, Wright appeared in a fashion spread for the Financial Times luxury lifestyle magazine How to Spend It.
 The shoot took place at the Victoria and Albert Museum and paid homage to artist Dante Rossetti.
 She participated as a catwalk model for fashion designer Katie Eary at an Autumn/Winter 2011 show during London Fashion Week.
 In August 2013, Wright participated, along with Phoebe Collings James and Clara Paget, with jewellery designer Dominic Jones modelling southsea deckchairs in aid of the World Land Trust and Winchester School of Art charities.

 Personal life

 Wright practices pescetarianism.
-She has lived in the Clerkenwell area of London, Los Angeles, and moved to San Diego in 2022.
-She was previously engaged to Harry Potter co-star Jamie Campbell Bower from April 2011 to June 2012.
+She has lived in the Clerkenwell area of London and Los Angeles, and moved to San Diego in 2022.
+She was engaged to Harry Potter co-star Jamie Campbell Bower from April 2011 to June 2012.

-On 20 March 2022, Wright confirmed on her Instagram account that she had married her longtime boyfriend, Andrew Lococo.
+On 20 March 2022, Wright confirmed on her Instagram account that she had married her long-time boyfriend, Andrew Lococo.
 On 28 April 2023, Wright revealed they were expecting their first child.
 On 19 September 2023, she gave birth to a boy.
+In April 2026, Wright revealed they were expecting their second child.